Route 66 Road Trip Tips!

 Pay a visit to the friendly Blue Whale of Catoosa, originally constructed as an anniversary gift for a whale-figurine-collecting wife!

 Want to experience Route 66 without leaving the city?
 Why not!
-From newer shops and attractions, like the 21-feet-tall Buck Atom Space Cowboy (coming May 2019 to Buck Atom’s Cosmic Curios), to old favorites like Ollie’s Station Restaurant—most notable for its collection of miniature trains—Tulsa just may be the very best place to get your Route 66 kicks!
-Don’t forget to try a round of Mini-Golf at Mother Road Market, where each hole ends in a miniature Route 66 landmark!
+From newer shops and attractions, like the 21-feet-tall Buck Atom Space Cowboy, to old favorites like Ollie’s Station Restaurant—most notable for its collection of miniature trains—Tulsa just may be the very best place to get your Route 66 kicks!
+Don’t forget to try a round of mini-golf at Mother Road Market, where each hole ends in a miniature Route 66 landmark!

 Stroud’s famous Rock Café has been featured in media such as “Diners with Guy” and “Gourmet Magazine”—but most importantly to the family crowd, owner Dawn Welch was the inspiration behind “Cars” character Sally Careera!
 Restaurant décor now includes a collection of Pixar and Disney memorabilia, gifted from grateful crew members.
 Find the menu at rockcafert66.com.